It began on a beautiful sunny afternoon

 United States and severe currency restrictions were in place as

-to the frivolous spending of Britain's
+to non essential travel and the frivolous spending of Britain's

 balance of payments and it's stockpile of dollars.
 At that time in order to visit the USA the